NewViewNewBeginning/Project-03-Code-Institute/README.md

 ----------------------------------------

 Firstly I imagine the way shop should work like but than I realize that it's much easier with flowchart.
-So I created a flowchart so I knew the structure of my programme and would be able to look at it for guidance during the process.
+So I created a flowchart with structure of my programme so I would be able to look at it for guidance during the process.

 ![Flowchart](readme-assets/)